Dawnflash/torrent-manager/README.md

 ## Usage

-Copy `config.yaml.example` to `config.yaml`, fill it in and run `python3 main.py check` to have it check for satisfied torrents.
+Copy `config.yaml.example` to `config.yaml`, fill it in and run `python3 main.py manage` to have it check for satisfied torrents.
 Delete them by passing `--delete`.
 See `-h` for more details.

 To get the vetting interface use the `check` subcommand together with `--size`, `--tracker` and `--client`.
 Only 1 client is supported with `check`.